Dynamic Observation Policies in Observation Cost-Sensitive Reinforcement Learning: Results

 For OSMBOA, an orange cell indicates that a fresh measurement of the environment and blue specifies that no measurement was requested at corresponding time step.
 In the case of DMSOA, the colour indicates the number of consecutive steps that were taken without a fresh measurement.
 Blue indicates that a measurement is made after the control action is applied once, yellow indicates that a measurement is made after the control action is applied twice and red indicates that a measurement is made after the control action is applied three times.

 The distinct pattern in each plot suggests the different capabilities of each class of AC-NOMDP agent, along with the fact that each environment is unique in terms of its dynamics and complexity.
-The consistent measurement patterns for OSMBOA and DMSOA on Cartpole suggest that the environment has very regular dynamics, at least for a near optimal policy.
+The consistent measurement patterns for OSMBOA and DMSOA on Cartpole suggest that the environment has very regular dynamics.
 OSMBOA switches between selecting the next action from a freshly measured observation and selecting it from a stale observation.
 Alternatively, DMSOA learns to apply an action 3 times before measuring.
 This clearly demonstrates the potential of DMSOA to take more environment steps without measuring than OSMBOA.

 Acrobot and Lunar Lander show much more complex measurement behaviour.
 For both OSMBOA and DMSOA on Acrobot during approximately the first 3/4s of the each episode they display a pattern of frequently measuring followed by briefly not measuring.
-Both OSMBOA and DMSOA skip measurements while the arcobot is in the lower left region of the observation space.
+Our analysis finds that both OSMBOA and DMSOA skip measurements while the arcobot is in the lower left region of the observation space.
 This is roughly where the momentum of the Acrobot shifts from heading way from the goal, back towards to the goal.
 In this area, it is deemed safe to apply torque back towards the goal without observing.
 In the last quarter of each episode, both agents take more steps without measuring.
 It is noteworthy that in most episodes OSMBOA takes significantly more steps without observing than DMSOA.
 However, this has a negative impact on the total number of action decisions made by OSMBOA on route to achieving to goal.
 This particularly visible in episodes 1 and 4.
 DMSOA does not to suffer from similar behaviour.